Škoda Kamiq (China)

 The Škoda Kamiq is a subcompact crossover SUV that was designed and built in China by the SAIC-Volkswagen joint venture of the Czech car manufacturer Škoda Auto.

 Overview

 The Škoda Kamiq in China was introduced at the 2018 Beijing Auto Show in April 2018, and launched in June 2018, positioned below the Škoda Karoq compact crossover SUV.
 This version is slightly larger than the European version.
 A single engine variant is offered: a 1.5-litre 110 PS with a 6-speed automatic transmission.

 Just like the Škoda Kodiaq GT, a sportier version called the Škoda Kamiq GT was available from 2019, featuring a redesigned front fascia and sleeker rear body section.
 The Kamiq GT has the same 1.5 liter engine as the regular Kamiq and an additional 1.2-litre TSI 116 PS engine with a 6-speed automatic or 7-speed DSG transmission.

+In March 2026, Škoda ended vehicle production in China.